Vanille-N/fling/README.md

 All of this wasn't really necessary.
 I just created my file format anticipating that I should leave room for defining several encodings or versions thereof to guarantee backwards compatibility with files already created, and I didn't want to let it go to waste.

 I also added a header that includes the date when the file was created.
-(There lies the dependency to `Unix`)
+(There lies the dependency to `Unix`, it should be considered more of a gimmick to have fun with the standard library)

 #### 2.e.
 Edit replay or loaded file
 [^Up](#fling)